k3s-io/k3s/tests/e2e/README.md

 ```

 Note: The `go test` default timeout is 10 minutes, thus the `-timeout` flag should be used.
 The `ginkgo` default timeout is 1 hour, no timeout flag is needed.

+# Debugging
+In the event of a test failure, the cluster and VMs are retained in their broken state.
+Startup logs are retained in `vagrant.log`.
+To see a list of nodes: `vagrant status`
+To ssh into a node: `vagrant ssh <NODE>`
+Once you are done/ready to restart the test, use `vagrant destroy -f` to remove the broken cluster.